Siemens (unit): Definition

 where Ω is the ohm, A is the ampere, and V is the volt.

 For a device with a conductance of one siemens, the electric current through the device will increase by one ampere for every increase of one volt of electric potential difference across the device.

-The conductance of a resistor with a resistance of five ohms, for example, is (5 Ω)−1, which is equal to 200 mS.
+The conductance of a resistor with a resistance of five ohms, for example, is (5 Ω)−1, which is equal to a conductance of 200 mS.